 NLF: Boards must be aware of the following terms related to managing individuals’ cases in WorkInTexas.com using the case management functionality:

-Individual.
-A WorkInTexas.com customer seeking employment services, either self-service or staff-assisted, to secure employment (formerly referred to as a “job seeker”)
+Individual—a WorkInTexas.com customer seeking services, either self-service or staff-assisted, to secure employment (formerly referred to as a “job seeker.”)

-Wagner-Peyser Application.
-Registering in WorkInTexas.com builds a Wagner-Peyser application.
+Wagner-Peyser application—registering in WorkInTexas.com builds a Wagner-Peyser application.
 For purposes of assisting individuals in WorkInTexas.com, “registration” and “Wagner-Peyser application” are synonymous.

-Incomplete Wagner-Peyser Application.
-While the individual is registering in WorkInTexas.com, the status of the Wagner-Peyser application will be Incomplete.
-If the individual exits WorkInTexas.com before completing registration, the Wagner-Peyser application will remain in Incomplete status.
-The next time the individual logs into WorkInTexas.com, the system will automatically prompt the individual to finish the registration, which will simultaneously complete the Wagner-Peyser application.
+Incomplete Wagner-Peyser application—while the individual is registering in WorkInTexas.com, the status of the Wagner-Peyser application will be “Incomplete.”
+If the individual exits WorkInTexas.com before completing registration, the Wagner-Peyser application will remain in “Incomplete” status.
+The next time the individual logs into WorkInTexas.com, the system will automatically prompt the individual to finish registration, which will simultaneously complete the Wagner-Peyser application.

-Complete Wagner-Peyser Application.
-A Wagner-Peyser application with a Complete status indicates that an individual has completed all pages of registration.
-A résumé is not required for the Wagner-Peyser application to be complete; however, an individual will need a résumé or State of Texas application to apply for jobs through WorkInTexas.com.
+Complete Wagner-Peyser application—a Wagner-Peyser application with a “Complete” status indicates that an individual has completed all pages of registration.
+A résumé is not required for the Wagner-Peyser application to be complete; however, an individual will need either a résumé or State of Texas application to apply for jobs through WorkInTexas.com.

-Enrolled as a Participant in the Wagner-Peyser Program.
-Individuals must have a complete Wagner-Peyser application and at least one saved résumé before they may be enrolled as participants in the Wagner-Peyser program.
-Only Workforce Solutions Office staff working directly with individuals may enroll them as participants in the Wagner-Peyser program using the multipage prompts in WorkInTexas.com.
-The final page of the enrollment process will prompt Workforce Solutions Office staff to enter a service selected from the appropriate customer group.
+Enrolled as a participant in the Wagner-Peyser program—individuals must have a complete Wagner-Peyser application and at least one saved résumé before they may be enrolled as participants in the Wagner-Peyser program.
+Authorized staff members working directly with individuals may enroll them as participants in the Wagner-Peyser program in WorkInTexas.com, which includes Wagner-Peyser, Jobs for Veterans State Grant (JVSG), and Migrant Seasonal Farmworker (MSFW) program participation.
+The final page of the enrollment process will prompt authorized staff to enter a service selected from the appropriate customer group.
 Staff-assisted services may be provided only to individuals who are being enrolled or are already enrolled as participants in the Wagner-Peyser program.
-Workforce Solutions Office staff must ensure that individuals are enrolled as Wagner-Peyser participants in order to provide staff-assisted services or services from the Wagner-Peyser customer group.
+The staff must ensure that individuals are enrolled as Wagner-Peyser participants in order to provide staff-assisted services or services from the Wagner-Peyser customer group.

-Jobs for Veterans State Grant.
-The Jobs for Veterans State Grant (JVSG) provides federal funding through a formula grant that supports Disabled Veterans’ Outreach Program (DVOP) specialist positions, Local Veterans’ Employment Representatives (LVERs), and Consolidated Position (CP) staff.
+Jobs for Veterans State Grant—JVSG provides federal funding through a formula grant that supports Disabled Veterans’ Outreach Program (DVOP) specialist positions, Local Veterans’ Employment Representatives (LVERs), and Consolidated Position (CP) staff.
 DVOP specialists and CP staff members may provide individualized services from the JVSG customer group to JVSG-eligible individuals once they are enrolled as participants in the Wagner-Peyser program, which includes entering Wagner-Peyser and JVSG eligibility dates.
-Note: Only TVC staff may select services from the JVSG customer group.
-For more information on this subject, please see the WorkInTexas.com Liaisons and the Customer Groups and the Provision of Services to Individuals sections below.
+Note: Only TVC staff members may select services from the JVSG customer group.
+For more information on this subject, please see the “WorkInTexas.com Liaisons” and the “Customer Groups and the Provision of Services to Individuals” sections below.

 Services and Customer Groups

-NLF: Boards must be aware that a customer group in WorkInTexas.com is a feature that provides a unique list of available services that Workforce Solutions Office staff can enter for individuals based on their eligibility.
+NLF: Boards must be aware that a customer group in WorkInTexas.com is a feature that provides a unique list of available services that Workforce Solutions Office staff members can enter for individuals based on their eligibility.
 These customer groups may include Wagner-Peyser, JVSG, and Self-Service/Registered Individual Only, depending on the individual’s eligibility.
-The services included in each customer group are shown in the Customer Groups and the Provision of Services to Individuals section below.
+The services included in each customer group are shown in the “Customer Groups and the Provision of Services to Individuals” section below.

 Individuals must have a complete Wagner-Peyser application before services from the Self-Service/Registered Individual Only customer group may be entered into WorkInTexas.com.